-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 32 of 2013 (Federal Register of Legislation No. F2013L00731) determined under subsections 196B(3) and (8) of the VEA concerning Hashimoto's thyroiditis. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that Hashimoto thyroiditis and death from Hashimoto thyroiditis can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning Hashimoto thyroiditis (Balance of Probabilities) (No. 2 of 2022).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 50 of 2014 (Federal Register of Legislation No. F2014L00482) determined under subsection 196B(3) of the VEA concerning atrial fibrillation and atrial flutter. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that atrial fibrillation and atrial flutter and death from atrial fibrillation and atrial flutter can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning atrial fibrillation and atrial flutter (Balance of Probabilities) (No. 2 of 2023).
 This Instrument will in effect replace the repealed Statement of Principles.